-I am at my utmost happiest when I’m traveling but ironically during this time, I occasionally have to endure the most dreadful procedures, airport security and passport control.
-I come from a country which is geographically challenging to travel to and from.
-Traveling from home to anywhere else internationally usually involves a great number of layovers in many different countries before reaching my final destination.
-All these layovers mean that I endure many security checkpoints with all different requirements and procedures.
-I witness people being separated from their families and/or partners, go through body searches, lose possessions or miss flights and be rushed along half naked.
+I am happiest when traveling, but ironically, during this time, I occasionally must endure the most dreadful procedures, airport security, and passport control.
+I come from a geographically challenging country to travel to and from.
+Traveling from home to anywhere else internationally usually involves many layovers in different countries before reaching my final destination.
+All these layovers mean that I endure many security checkpoints with all other requirements and procedures.
+I witness people being separated from their families and partners, going through body searches, losing possessions or missing flights, and being rushed along half naked.

-In this project I aimed to alleviate the painful experience of going through security checkpoints when traveling internationally with a meaningful design outcomes.
-I challenged myself to use industrial design methods to create informative visuals and interfaces in order to guide people through.
+In this project, I aimed to alleviate the painful experience of going through security checkpoints when traveling internationally with meaningful design outcomes.
+I challenged myself to use industrial design methods to create informative visuals and interfaces to guide people.

-Through my observations, travelers seem confused, rushed and unhappy when going through the security checkpoints.
-The security employees seemed equally unhappy with the experience, frequently screaming instructions at dismayed travelers.
-My observations led me to want to address a few key issues, the screaming officers, the confused travelers and the unpleasant experience through meaningful and delightful design outcomes.
+My observations show that travelers seem confused, rushed, and unhappy when going through the security checkpoints.
+The security employees seemed equally dissatisfied with the experience, frequently screaming instructions at dismayed travelers.
+My observations led me to want to address a few key issues, the screaming officers, the confused travelers, and the unpleasant experience through meaningful and delightful design outcomes.

 I designed various informative visuals to introduce travelers to this new system.
 I wanted to make the informative visuals more universally understandable by using limited text and showing literal visual instructions.

 This project yielded various outcomes to form a whole new security checkpoint system.
-I wanted to alleviate the traveler’s confusion by making the security screening trays various colors in order for travelers to identify their belongings quicker by identifying their own tray color.
+I wanted to alleviate the traveler’s confusion by making the security screening trays multiple colors for travelers to identify their belongings quicker by placing their tray color.
 Additionally, I designed various informative visuals that introduce travelers to this new system.

 I designed a virtual security assistant to help security officers easily convey instructions.
-The assistant displays high contrast instructions in advance in order to eliminate the need for security employees to repetitively scream instructions.
+The assistant displays high-contrast instructions in advance to eliminate the need for security employees to scream instructions repetitively.